mhisle22/WeatherApp/README.md

 To retrieve data, press the "Go" button after entering data.
 If a new unit system is desired after entering in a city, the Go button must be pressed again.
 OWP only provides data up to the afternoon of the 5th day.

+To reset data, simply enter in a new city into the text boxes and press Go again.

+The program can be executed through the included jar file.